Concepts

 Q: What exactly is a bulk sheet?

-A: If you’re an Amazon seller who hasn’t used bulk sheets, know that bulk sheets are spreadsheets found in Amazon’s ‘campaign manager’ tab that contains valuable data—from campaign name to advertising budget, ad group, campaign status, placement type, bidding strategies, and more.
+A: If you’re an Amazon seller who hasn’t used bulk sheets, know that bulk sheets are spreadsheets found in Amazon’s ‘campaign manager’ tab that contain valuable data, from campaign name to advertising budget, ad group, campaign status, placement type, bidding strategies, and more.

 A: Saving the bulk sheet will keep track of your current bids and budgets for all your campaigns.

-This is important because, as you know, once you make changes to your account, you will lose the history of existing bids and budgets.
-These bids and budgets are essential as they may have already shown great results for you.
-Plus, you can plan your future campaigns considering the budget constraints.
+This is important because, as you know, once you make changes to your account, you will lose your history of existing bids and budgets—data that has already delivered great results for you.
+Additionally, this archival process is essential for planning future initiatives and informing the best Amazon PPC strategy for your campaign.

-Q: Ok, but why should I save it before running a large experiment OR before making a large number of changes on my Amazon PPC account?
+Q: But why should I save it before running a large experiment OR before making many changes on my Amazon PPC account?

 Bids and budgets monitored over a period